How to Structure (and get the most out of) Your Customer Development Interviews

 Completing the Virtuous Cycle

-We all know this image so well as the core of what lean startups is all about, but how often is this cycle cleanly implemented?
+We all know this image above so well as the core of what lean startups is all about, but how often is this cycle cleanly implemented?
 The project management tools out today all do a great job on the build aspect, but what about measure and learn?

 The funnel process I described above captures the learn aspect as you engage your team for ideas and validation.
 All that’s left now is to measure.